murffious/kards/react-ui/README.md

 DEMO examples of KARD and pop up modal of what an exmaple screen or notes section or sand box or soemthing

 ADMIN tab - sees scores of each student for each task - Maybe add and delete links and see list of all links and likes and dislikes

+maybe add flash cards but not sure turn comments into flash cards then make BUTTON at top for them

+reminder snack bar - for task completed and on click someting REMEMBER to write quality CELAN code.

+maybe a dashboard options for SKILLS and go to skills screen how to think liek programmer algorithms number of projects who knows